Chlorine and Cancer

 Origin of the misconception

 A consistent, safe supply of drinking water in the developed world is a major public health sanitation success.
-Millions of people still die from contaminated water in the third world.
+Millions of people still die from contaminated water in developing countries.
 Without clean water, most people would not live long enough to get cancer.

 Chlorine dissolves in water to form hypochlorous acid (HOCl) that partially breaks down again to form the hypochlorite ion (OCl-).
-Hypochlorous acid and the hypochlorite ion are toxic to microorganisms and disinfect drinking water.
-Trihalomethanes (chloroform) and haloacetic acids are formed when chlorine reacts with organic matter in the water.
-Chloroform is a disinfectant by-product.
+Hypochlorous acid and the hypochlorite ion are toxic to potentially harmful microorganisms and disinfect drinking water.

 The Australian Drinking Water Guidelines allow for up to 5 mg of chlorine per litre (mg/L) of drinking water.
 This is the same as the limit recommended by the World Health Organization (WHO).
 Concentrations found in Australian drinking water range from 0.1 mg/L to 4.0 mg/L, with a typical concentration of between 0.2 mg/L and 0.4 mg/L. For comparison, the Western Australian Department of Health recommends maintaining chlorine in swimming pools over 2.0 to 3.0 mg/L depending on temperature.